Locally compact group: Properties

-A topological group is Hausdorff if and only if the trivial one-element subgroup is closed.

 Every closed subgroup of a locally compact group is locally compact.
 (The closure condition is necessary as the group of rationals demonstrates.)
 Conversely, every locally compact subgroup of a Hausdorff group is closed.
 Every quotient of a locally compact group is locally compact.
 The product of a family of locally compact groups is locally compact if and only if all but a finite number of factors are actually compact.

 Topological groups are always completely regular as topological spaces.
 Locally compact groups have the stronger property of being normal.

-Every locally compact group which is first-countable is metrisable as a topological group (i.e. can be given a left-invariant metric compatible with the topology) and complete.
+Every locally compact group which is T0 and first-countable is metrisable as a topological group (i.e. can be given a left-invariant metric compatible with the topology) and complete.
 If furthermore the space is second-countable, the metric can be chosen to be proper.
 (See the article on topological groups.)

 In a Polish group G, the σ-algebra of Haar null sets satisfies the countable chain condition if and only if G is locally compact.